VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

   CPP             Specify C++ compiler
   AR              Specify archiving tool, the tool is used to generate static library
   RANLIB          Specify static library index tool
-  MAKE            Specify make tool                                                     Generally, the make tool is /usr/bin/make in the Cygwin environment
+  MAKE            Specify make tool                                                     Generally, the make tool is /usr/bin/make in the cygwin environment
   ARFLAGS         The option that controls the archiving tool generate static library
   COFLAG          The option that it control the compiler to compile, but not link
   OBJ             The suffix name of the object file